rocjs/roc/README.md

 ## Notes

-Important to note is that the this project will look for two environment variables; `ROC_CONFIG` and `ROC_CONFIG_OBJECT`.
-If either of them are found they will be used over what has been set during runtime.
+Important to note that this project will look for two environment variables; `ROC_CONFIG` and `ROC_CONFIG_OBJECT`.
+If either of them are found they will be used instead of what has been set during runtime.
 Please read the documentation to understand how this works in more detail.

-However if there is a conflict, where both an environment variable is set and something manually, there will a a clear warning given to the user.
+If there is a conflict where both an environment variable is set and something overriden manually, there will a a clear warning given to the user.

 Once imported to your project the configuration and all its internal states will persist throughout the process lifetime.